-However, it's very unlikely you'd find yourself in that location, there's no compelling reason or attraction for tourists to go there. over 6 years ago
+However, it's very unlikely you'd find yourself in that location, there's no compelling reason or attraction for tourists to go there. about 9 years ago

 Good answer by Phil.
 Nothing else to add except to say I live in the banlieues, Boulogne Billancourt in fact, and is it a lovely area to live.
-You would not have any problems walking around there after dark. over 6 years agoAnswered by Guide2Paris via WorldNomads.com
+You would not have any problems walking around there after dark. about 9 years agoAnswered by Guide2Paris via WorldNomads.com

 There's not so much to see in the suburbs anyway...